Exact solutions and conservation lawsof a one-dimensional PDE model for a blood vessel: Concluding remarks

 \section{Concluding remarks}

+In the present work, symmetry analysis has been applied to a widely used 1D model of blood flow in a single blood vessel, with a general pressure-area relation.
+Several new results have been obtained.

-For the simplest widely-used 1D model of blood flow, three new conservation laws have been derived in case of inviscid flow.
+One main result is that three new conservation laws have been derived in case of inviscid flow.
 These conservation laws yield conserved integrals describing generalized momentum and generalized volumetric and axial energies.
 The generalized momentum differs compared to the momentum in inviscid constant-density 1D fluid dynamics by involving powers of $A$ that depend on $\alpha-1$, where $\alpha$ is the momentum correction coefficient.
 Likewise, when $\alpha\neq 1$, both of the generalized energies involve different powers of $A$ compared to the energy in inviscid constant-density fluid dynamics.
 In the case of viscous blood flow, each conservation law gets replaced by a balance equation containing a dissipative volume term proportional to the friction coefficient in the model.

-It is straightforward to derive similar conservation laws and balance equations for more general models, particularly having a general equation of state in which $P$ is an arbitrary function of $A$.
+These conservation laws can be expected to be useful in analysis of the model \cite{ForLamQua2003}.
+In particular, they can provide conserved norms and enable the derivation of time-decay inequalities; they can also be used for checking the accuracy of numerical schemes.